WeirdCatAFK/Flashback/documentation.md

 I'd like to say that your brain graph will be your final solution to learning, but it isn't, about a year ago I was talking to one of my proffesor friends at Uni, about how I was planning to make the ultimate learning tool, I would become the most skilled and connossieur of the software engineers on Uni, how I was different and I had everything planned out, apart from other sad conclusions that I adquired that night, one thing was clear **Skill** can't be aquired by **Knowledege** flashback is a tool to optimize knowledge so it can be read and memorized so you can plan the connections between concepts and can plan ahead how you want to understand a topic, but as much as I'd like to say that taking the effort to make a Brain graph will make you more skilled at your job, I worry that this is not what you are looking for, remembering all the recipes from the book will not make you a chef, but it may open your eyes to make you more eager on the kitchen.
 As a disclaimer, I'd like to add that **Knowledge and memorization** are essential tools to develop a skill, and even if you don't think you need to memorize things, any software engineer will appreciate the discussion of making the data structure more efficient for data retrieval (wink, wink, your brain), so don't be frailed and take responsability on how you design your brain

 I'd like to think that most brains work similar to a graph, and they self optimize all the time (How cool is that!) ask any programmer, or psycology student about neurons and they will tell you amazing thins that they can make, heck even right now all that you know is contained on a graph of your brain.
 The language of the brain is one we can't speak really, but it can make us speak, so taking time to optimize things has an ultimate advantage.
-Here it's a 3 layered neuron structure
+Here it's a 3 layer neuron structure just to show how complex your brain can wire your thoughts

 ```mermaid
 graph LR;